Relintai/pandemonium_engine_docs/usage/scripting/gdscript/static_typing.md

 Note:

-    You don't need to write type hints for constants, as Godot sets it automatically from the assigned value.
+    You don't need to write type hints for constants, as Pandemonium sets it automatically from the assigned value.
 But you can still do so to make the intent of your code clearer.

 Custom variable types
 ~~~~~~~~~~~~~~~~~~~~~